cypress-io/cypress/docs/source/guides/core-concepts/cypress-in-a-nutshell.md

 ## Asserting Things About Elements

 Assertions let you do things like ensuring an element exists or has a particular attribute, CSS class, or child.
-Assertions are just commands that apply to the current subject and halt the test if they aren't true.
+Assertions are just commands that ask a question of the current subject and halt the test if they don't get the expected response.
 Here's a quick look at assertions in action:

 ```js
 cy.get(":checkbox").should("be.disabled")